 - You’ll need two recipes of this icing to ice a layer cake.
 Fortunately, this recipe doubles beautifully, so there’s no need to make two separate batches, just double it and make it all at once.

 What’s the difference between this frosting and Swiss meringue?

 The main difference between these frostings is that Swiss meringue is cooked but mixed off the heat.
 Meanwhile, this frosting is mixed as it cooks on the stovetop.

 - 3 tablespoons water

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- Combine all ingredients except vanilla in a stainless steel heavy bottomed sauce pan.
-Place over medium low heat and beat with an electric hand mixer constantly for 5-7 minutes, or until icing is fluffy and stiff peaks form when beaters are removed.
+- Place mixture over medium-low heat and beat with an electric hand mixer constantly for 5-7 minutes, or until icing is fluffy and stiff peaks form when the beaters are removed.